GregRoques/Do-The-Mario/README.md

   }
   ```

-  By adding the hold condition to our keydown, we set it so that jump is only triggered if hold === false; here, hold is set to 'true' just as soon as our state is set.
+  By adding the hold condition to our keydown, we set it so that jump is only triggered if hold === false; here, hold is set to 'true' just after our state is set.

-  To set it back to true, we set a "keyup" event listener.
+  To set it back to true, we establish a "keyup" event listener.

   ```
     render(){